mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

 * Elastic IP addresses (EIPs)
   * Type of IP assigned to your IP when you request it.
   * You have exclusive use of the IP until you manually release it
-  * You must bind it to a speficic ENI
+  * You must bind it to a specific ENI
   * Can be moved between ENIs, but only assigned to one at any given time
   * AWS Global Accelerator
     * If you have resources in multiple regions managing EIPs managing routing can be cumbersome